jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 predictable ways.
 The first is how it helps solve “problem zero.”
 ```
-### Problem Zero: Getting Discovered.

 ```
+Problem Zero: Getting Discovered
 Once you create or collect your content, the next step is finding users, customers, fans—in other words, your people.
 As Amanda Palmer wrote, “It has to start with the art.
-The songs had to touch people initially, and mean some- thing, for anything to work at all.”^6 There isn’t any magic to finding your people, and there is certainly no formula.
+The songs had to touch people initially, and mean some- thing, for anything to work at all.”[^6] There isn’t any magic to finding your people, and there is certainly no formula.
 Your work has to connect with people and offer them some artistic and/